Back to Blue Lagoon stories

 The Blue Lagoon is ideally located in southwest Iceland, making it one of the most convenient first or last stops on your trip.

 Because the lagoon sits directly between the airport and Reykjavík, it’s incredibly easy to fit into your itinerary without any detours.
 Many travelers choose to visit right after landing to relax and recover from a flight, or just before departure to end their trip on a calm, memorable note.
-You can easily plan your route using this map of the Blue Lagoon area and directions from both the airport and Reykjavík.
+You can easily plan your visit using this overview map of the Blue Lagoon area with directions from both the airport and Reykjavík.

 You can get there using your own car, rental vehicle, taxi, or bus.
 Driving offers flexibility, while direct bus transfers from the airport are a popular, stress-free option (especially if you’re traveling with luggage).
 Click here to reserve your transfer to the Blue Lagoon.